-This part of the Tuscan coast has historically been a local spot, but it has become more and more popular with Russians, Germans, and Middle Eastern travelers.
+This part of the Tuscan coast has historically been a local spot, but it has become more and more popular with Russians, Germans, and Arab travelers.
 Most visit from June through August when it’s almost impossible to find lodging during the weekends.

 Instead, go in shoulder season– late Spring and early Fall–when the weather is nice, but it’s less crowded.
-Don’t visit in the winter months as it’s usually cold and the restaurants are closed.
+Don’t visit in the winter months as it’s usually cold and most restaurants are closed.